Gerard McDermott QC

 Gerard McDermott QC practises from England and is based in London and Manchester, with associated offices in Abu Dhabi and New York.

-His main areas of practice are Personal Injury and Employment Law at all levels, although he maintains a diverse practice across the Common Law and Commercial fields.
+His main areas of practice are Personal Injury, Medical Malpractice and Employment Law at all levels, although he maintains a diverse practice across the Common Law and Commercial fields.
 Gerard acts for both Claimants and Defendants.

-Gerard also has experience in Inquests and Inquiries having recently (October 2009) represented an RAF Pilot during the Inquest into a 2007 Puma crash and having been Lead Counsel for the Health Authority in the high profile Inquiry into the numerous deaths of patients under the care of Dr Harold Shipman.
+Gerard has significant experience in Inquests and Inquiries.
+Gerard was Lead Counsel for the Health Authority in the high profile Inquiry into the deaths of patients under the care of Dr Harold Shipman.
+He also represented an RAF Pilot during the Inquest of a Puma helicopter crash.
+He has experience of a number of aviation claims, both fixed-wing and helicopters.

 Gerard sits as a Deputy High Court Judge in the Queen’s Bench Division.
-He is also a former President of the American Counsel Association, former Leader of the European Circuit of the Bar and a long time active member of the American Bar Association and in particular the Section of Litigation.
-Gerard is frequently invited to lecture on his areas of specialism, both in the UK and abroad.
+He is also a former President of the American Counsel Association and former Leader of the European Circuit of the Bar.

 Noble v Owens